OSGeo/gdal/doc/source/programs/gdalwarp.rst

         gdalwarp in_blue.tif out_rgb.tif -srcband 1 -dstband 3

-    If :option:`-srcband` is specified, there must be as many occurences of :option:`-dstband` as there are of :option:`-srcband`.
+    If :option:`-srcband` is specified, there must be as many occurrences of :option:`-dstband` as there are of :option:`-srcband`.

     The output alpha band should not be specified, as it will be automatically